 If you decide to spend some time in Phu Quoc, don’t forget to try the following.

 Visit The Amazing Beaches

-Phu Quoc has several stunning beaches you’ll love to be at.
-The white sands and coconut trees make the whole scene very, very picture-postcard beautiful.
+Phu Quoc has several stunning beaches you should try and visit.
+They commonly are white sand beaches and coconut trees make the whole scene a great opportunity for an Instagram photo.

 See The Amazing Marine Life

-It’s a jaw-dropping experience to see all the marine life here.
+It can be a great experience to see all the marine life around the island.
+You can go snorkeling or go scuba diving there are plenty of places that provide these services.
 There are 108 recorded species of corals, 132 mollusk types, and 135 species of coral reef fish.

-Other migrating fish and marine life exist in large numbers in the around Phu Quoc.
-You can also spot hawksbill turtle, green turtle, and dugong.
+There are also other migrating fish and marine life that exists in large numbers around Phu Quoc.
+If you go scuba diving you have a chance to can see a hawksbill turtle, green turtle, and dugong.

 Visit The Protected Natural Park